Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 5.0.14 =
+- New: HTML field descriptions now use a rich text editor instead of a plain textarea.
+- New: Added a new array_separator option to entry shortcodes.
+This can be used with the [default-message] like [default-message array_separator="<br/>"] shortcode to change the separator used for multiple checkbox or dropdown values.
+It also works with the [frm-show-entry] shortcode in pro.
+- New: Added tooltips to honeypot and JavaScript token spam settings.
+- Fix: The adjusted color used for .frm-alt-table stripes was not calculating properly when the border color was set as an RGBA value in the style manager.

 = 5.0.13.1 =
 - Fix: Too much HTML was being stripped from filtered icons preventing the ellipses icon from opening the pop up to add layout classes.